 I. Commercial and Industrial Uses

-The following new commercial and industrial uses are prohibited within the Shoreland Zone adjacent to great ponds and rivers and streams which flow to great ponds:
+The following new commercial and industrial uses are prohibited within the Shoreland Zone adjacent to great ponds and streams which flow to great ponds:

 a.
 Auto washing facilities